-To be honest, I’m actually not that into hair typing!
-I personally think knowing your hair porosity, density, and strand diameter are more important to figuring out how best to take care of your hair.
-In that regard, my hair is low porosity meaning it takes more effort to get moisture in, high-density, meaning, in short that I have a lot of hair on my head, and my individual hair strands are fine.
+I’m actually not that into hair typing!
+I personally think knowing your hair’s porosity, density, and strand diameter is more important to figure out how best to take care of your hair.
+In that regard, my hair is low porosity meaning it takes more effort to get moisture in, and high-density, meaning, in short, that I have a lot of hair on my head, and my individual hair strands are fine.

-Priscilla Quaye: In terms of how I use my products, I always use the LOC (Liquid-Oil-Cream) Method as my base no matter what style I’m doing.
+Regarding how I use my products, I always use the LOC (Liquid-Oil-Cream) Method as my base, no matter what style I’m doing.
 As mentioned, my hair is low porosity, so the LOC Method helps me to ensure that all that moisture I took the time to get into my hair stays in by the layering involved in the LOC Method and the locking in of the moisture with an oil.

 In terms of detangling, I swear by finger-detangling!
-Finger-detangling really allows you to feel each and every knot so that you’re able to work more carefully to get it out, instead of accidentally ripping through it with a comb or brush, thus leading to less breakage and less hair loss at the end of your detangling session!
-I’ve been using this method since I big chopped 5 years ago, and it really has made a world of difference!
-And it’s also nice knowing your tools are always with you…your fingers!
-Lol. 🙂
+Finger-detangling allows you to feel each knot so that you can work more carefully to get it out instead of accidentally ripping through it with a comb or brush, thus leading to less breakage and less hair loss at the end of your detangling session!
+I’ve been using this method since I big chopped five years ago, and it really has made a world of difference!
+And it’s also nice knowing your tools are always with you: your fingers!

-This might be an obvious one but I know not everyone does this, so it’s still worth mentioning!
-I think sectioning is key for doing your hair in not just styling, but in every step — washing, deep conditioning, and styling!
-It allows you to ensure you are reaching every strand of hair and also helps you pace yourself because tackling a smaller section and getting through it is always easier than looking at a big one and getting frustrated.
+This might be obvious, but I know not everyone does this, so it’s still worth mentioning.
+I think sectioning is key for doing your hair, not just in styling but in every step!
+Washing, deep conditioning, and styling!
+It allows you to ensure you are reaching every strand of hair and also helps you pace yourself.
+Tackling a smaller section and getting through it is always easier than looking at a big one and getting frustrated.

-All Things Hair: Can you tell us a bit more about your shingling technique?
-How long did it take you to finally nail down the routine and any tips you can share with our readers?
+Can you tell us a bit more about your shingling technique?
+How long did it take you to nail down the routine finally?
+Are there any tips you can share with our readers?

-Priscilla Quaye: I swear by the shingling method!
-My last relaxer was June 2011, and I big chopped a year later in June 2012, so I’ve been fully naturally for 5 years.
-However, I didn’t always style my wash-and-go this way, and used to just finger comb or “prayer hands” my product through, but have now been shingling for the past year.
+I swear by the shingling method!
+My last relaxer was in June 2011, and I big-chopped a year later in June 2012, so I’ve been fully natural for more than five years.
+However, I didn’t always style my wash-and-go this way, and I used to finger comb or “prayer hands” my product through, but I have now been shingling for the past year.
 The difference I’ve seen with shingling is truly astounding (to the point where I’m asking myself why wasn’t I doing this before, haha).
-It took me a month or so to feel comfortable with the technique and every month after that I’ve been getting faster with it as well.
+It took me a month or so to feel comfortable with the technique, and every month after that, I’ve also been getting faster with it.

-When I move on to styling my wash and go after shampooing or co-washing, I first split my hair into two halves and apply my leave-in and my sealant which is castor oil most of the time, but sometimes coconut oil.
-Then to start the shingling method, I section my hair into small sections as it’s much easier to work this way since the process is fairly laborious (but worth it!).
+When I move on to styling my wash and go after shampooing or co-washing, I first split my hair into two halves and apply my leave-in and my sealant, which is castor oil most of the time, but sometimes coconut oil.
+Then to start the shingling method, I section my hair into small sections.
+It’s much easier to work this way since the process is fairly laborious (but worth it!).

-I take the first section and spritz it with water so it is dripping, but not drenched, and apply my curl cream.
-I apply the product to the section first by finger combing it through making sure the section is saturated.
+I take the first section, spritz it with water, so it is dripping but not drenched, and apply my curl cream.
+I apply the product to the section first by finger-combing it through, ensuring it is saturated.
 After this is where the shingling comes in.
-I take each individual curl where it naturally starts to separate in between my index finger and thumb and starting at my roots, smooth the curl downwards to the end.
-I repeat this until the section is finished, and then all throughout my head.
-As my hair is quite long and very dense as I mentioned earlier, this does take me about an hour.
+I take each individual curl where it naturally starts to separate in between my index finger and thumb and, starting at my roots, smooth the curl downwards to the end.
+I repeat this until the section is finished and throughout my head.
+As my hair is quite long and very dense, as I mentioned earlier, this does take me about an hour.

-The reasons why I love the shingling technique is that I get:
+The reasons why I love the shingling technique are that I get the following:

 - Maximum, crazy definition